The Trump roadshow whines to a close with a grasping, wistful last hurrah

 He still gave the mostly maskless crowd at a rural airstrip a show — with a Marine One flyover, a booming sound system playing the Trump campaign playlist, warm-up red meat from Donald Trump Jr. and campaign surrogate Kimberly Guilfoyle, and a closing appearance from daughter and adviser Ivanka Trump.

 In between, the hour-plus was filled with all the Trump iconoclasm, now no longer shocking.
 Baseless conspiracies!
 Dozens of easily disproved false claims!
 Internecine grudges!
 Casting out enemies!
 Threatening loyalists!
 Inviting an adherent of the QAnon conspiracy theory onstage!
-And throughout, Trump’s song to himself — the only theme music that has ever mattered.
+And throughout, Trump’s song of himself — the only theme music that has ever mattered.

 “So somebody came up to me today, Kelly, and they said, ‘Sir, you’re way up in four years!
 Nobody can come close to me!’ ” Trump said, as the only current candidate onstage, Sen. Kelly Loeffler, stood by.

-Note: Editor’s note: An earlier version of this story misspelled the name of Georgia’s secretary of state.
-It is Brad Raffensperger.